Indications for: ANORO ELLIPTA

 Limitations of Use:

 Not indicated for relief of acute bronchospasm or for treatment of asthma.

 1 inhalation once daily.

 Severe allergy to milk proteins.
-Use of LABA without inhaled corticosteroid (ICS) in asthma.
+Use of LABA without inhaled corticosteroid (ICS) in those with asthma.

 LABA as monotherapy (without ICS) for asthma can increase risk of asthma-related events.
-Do not initiate in rapidly or acutely deteriorating COPD.
+Do not initiate in rapidly deteriorating or life-threatening COPD episodes.
 Prescribe a short-acting, inhaled β2-agonist for acute symptoms; monitor for increased need.
 Do not exceed recommended dose.
-Not for use with other long-acting β2-agonists.
+Avoid use with other long-acting β2-agonists.
 Discontinue if paradoxical bronchospasm occurs; use alternative therapy.
 Cardiovascular disorders (esp. coronary insufficiency, arrhythmias, hypertension).
 Convulsive disorders.
 Thyrotoxicosis.
 Hyperresponsiveness to sympathomimetics.
 Diabetes.
 Ketoacidosis.
 Narrow-angle glaucoma.
 Urinary retention.
 Prostatic hyperplasia.
 Bladder-neck obstruction.
 Risk of hypokalemia or hyperglycemia.
 Labor & delivery.
 Pregnancy.
 Nursing mothers: not recommended.

 Anticholinergic + long-acting beta-2 agonist (LABA).